Your chance to show your environmental film on the big screen!

 Films can be entered by filmmakers in the following categories: Elementary School; Middle School; or High School

 Films will be reviewed by our panel of judges and the winners are the highest scoring films in each category.
 The winners in each category will receive $250 cash prize and your film will be screened at Green Film Fest 2018 in September.
-All finalists are also entered into competition for our Young Filmmaker Award!
+The best overall film will also win our Young Filmmaker Award!

-The winning films will be announced in July 2018.
+The Finalists will be announced in July 2018.

 March 1, 2018: Film submissions open